Summer Law Intern Program - Conditions of Employment

 What factors does the Department consider when selecting summer law interns?

-The Department considers many elements of the candidate's background before selecting him/her for employment, including: academic achievement, law review experience, moot court competition, legal aid and clinical experience, specialized academic studies (including undergraduate and post-graduate degrees), work experience and extracurricular activities that relate directly to the work of Justice.
+The Department considers many elements of the candidate's background before selecting him/her for employment, including: academic achievement, law review experience, moot court competition, clinic experience, specialized academic studies (including undergraduate and post-graduate degrees), work experience and extracurricular activities that relate directly to the work of Justice.

 Does the Department hire students from my law school?

-There are graduates from virtually every ABA-accredited law school working at Justice.
-Graduates from non-accredited law schools are eligible for employment provided they are admitted to practice before the bar of any State or federal jurisdiction.
-Click here to view a list of law schools whose graduates were hired through the 2022-2023 Attorney General's Honors Program and 2023 Summer Law Intern Program.
+There are graduates from virtually every law school working at Justice.
+However, for the SLIP-Pathways, the Department may only hire students attending a qualifying educational institution accredited by an agency recognized by the Secretary of the U.S. Department of Education.
+Click here to view a list of law schools whose students were hired recently through the Attorney General's Honors Program or Summer Law Intern Program.

-Must my law school be ABA-accredited for me to work at Justice?
+Must my law school be accredited for me to work at Justice?

-What are the Department’s citizenship and residency requirement for SLIP hires?
+What are the Department’s citizenship requirements for SLIP hires?

 May I be considered for both the Summer Law Intern Program and the Honors Program simultaneously?

-No. As a third year student, you would be considered through the Honors Program for an entry-level attorney position.
+No, but you are eligible to apply to the Honors Program for an entry-level attorney position.

 Multiple Internships Within 12 Months: